nsidc/agu2023-qgreenland-cryocloud/notes/outline-draft1.md

         * With: $0 + 2-3 days setup + $75 cloud operating expenses

 * _TODO:_ Point to CryoCloud's & Openscapes' sessions/tutorials.
+    * Twila: Last slide, or slide before conclusion.
+QR code?
+Also use the identifier for the presentation.
+Poster number, title.
 * _TODO:_ "Sounds like you knew the right people to get this opportunity to use a JupyterHub."
 Yes!
 There are multiple communities running hubs, however, and I think many are looking to similarly exercise their capabilities.
 Look at the list of hubs run by 2i2c for opportunities to collaborate.

+## Outcome bigger picture

+* Twila: Highlight how other people can benefit from what we learned.
+    *